Alice, Sweet Alice: Catholicism

 Numerous film scholars have noted the film's hysterical portrayal of Catholicism and religious institutions to be in direct confluence with the motives of its villain, Mrs. Tredoni, whose ultimate goal is to "punish" the sinning members of her parish; this has resulted in some claiming the film to be overtly "anti-Catholic".

-Writer-director Sole's own proclaiming of himself as an "ex-Catholic" supports this interpretation of the film's religious themes and undertones.
-Prior to writing and directing Alice, Sweet Alice, Sole had directed his debut feature, an adult film titled Deep Sleep, in 1972.
-The release of the film resulted in obscenity charges being brought against him in the state of New Jersey, as well as formal excommunication from the Roman Catholic Diocese of Paterson, New Jersey; this event has been credited as influential to the apparent anti-religious bent of Alice, Sweet Alice.
+Writer-director Sole's own proclaiming of himself as an "ex-Catholic" has also been cited regarding the interpretations of the film's religious themes and undertones.
+Prior to writing and directing Alice, Sweet Alice, Sole had directed his debut feature, a softcore adult film titled Deep Sleep, in 1972.
+The release of the film resulted in obscenity charges being brought against him in the state of New Jersey, as well as formal excommunication from the Catholic Church.
+This event has been credited as influential to the apparent anti-Catholic bent of Alice, Sweet Alice.

-The murder scenes in the film in particular have been described by genre scholars such as John Kenneth Muir as "stark and shocking," and noted for their use of "powerful imagery" correlating with the film's religious overtones.
+The murder scenes in the film have been described by genre scholars such as John Kenneth Muir as "stark and shocking," and noted for their use of "powerful imagery" correlating with the film's religious overtones.
 Muir views the film as a precursor to such films as Seven (1995), which focus on individuals being punished by death for their sins and character flaws.
 Catholic iconography is featured prominently throughout the film, including votive candles, crucifixes, and rosaries, as well as artistic depictions of the Virgin Mary in sculptures and paintings.
+In his book Hearths of Darkness: The Family in the American Horror Film (1996), writer Tony Williams commented that the "adolescent psychotic fantasies" of Alice are paralleled with the ritual practices of the Catholic Church.
+Williams concludes that the film "bleakly indicts oppressive forces of family and religion as responsible for producing monsters," and that its ambiguous conclusion suggests that Alice herself has become "polluted by the [same] social system" that drove Mrs. Tredoni to commit the murders in the film.